The Ancient Theatre Archive

 (From Italian: baldaccino, canopy of state).
 An architectural canopy of stone, metal, or fabric.
 In an ancient theatre such as Miletus, it is a stone or marble structure built in the form of a canopy that signifies status and serves as a roof to shelter an area from the weather, example of baldachin remains are the columns as found in the center of the ima cavea at the theatre at Miletus, Turkey.

-bisellium bih-SELL-ee-um
+bisellium bih-SELL-lee-um

-Bouleuterion (βουλευτήριον) bool-you-TAY-ree-on
+Bouleuterion (βουλευτήριον) boo-loo-TEE-ree-on

 (Greek; pl. bouleutêria).
 Building for members of the council chamber; an assembly hall for magistrates; town hall.
+A meeting hall where the boule (city council) would convene in ancient Greek city-states.

 cavea KAH-vay-a; KAH-vee-a